 Barebacking

-Barebacking is condomless penetrative sex, often eroticized for the sensation of skin-to-skin contact and the charge of its risk.
+Barebacking is condomless penetrative sex, in its fetishistic sense eroticized for skin-to-skin sensation, unfiltered intimacy, or the charge of the risk itself.
 It is a behavior rather than a paraphilia, and it carries STI and pregnancy risk that harm-reduction tools can lower.

 - Prevalence